sksurv.linear_model.IPCRidge#

 Names of features seen during

-ndarray of shape (n_features_in_,)
+ndarray, shape = (n_features_in_,)

 References